Huang-qy-Chi/Deep-Conditional-Density-Learning/README.md

 A likelihood-based deep conditional density learning method with an application to ITR.

-Please see the article "Deep Conditional Distribution Learning: Non-asymptotic Theory, Inference, and an Application to Optimal Individualized Treatment Rules。"
+Please see the article "Deep Conditional Distribution Learning: Non-asymptotic Theory, Inference, and an Application to Optimal Individualized Treatment Rules."
 My work was accomplished at the Hong Kong Polytechnic University.
 I will never forget this wonderful experience at HK PolyU and am deeply grateful for it.
 Happy New Year, may the lights of Victoria Harbour continue to shine brightly.